Welcome to nursing at Community! To ask questions or send your comments about nursing at Community, please contact us.

+Have you started to think about your nursing career?
+We have.
 Community is ranked among the top 20 integrated healthcare networks in the nation, and our commitment to provide our patients with the best quality care begins with recruiting the brightest nurses and providing them with the learning opportunities and resources they need to launch their nursing career.

 We also offer a wealth of continuing education opportunities for our nurses, including specialized nursing internships and institutes in areas such as OR nursing, orthopedics, neuroscience and obstetrics.
 Other continuing education and nursing training opportunities include new grad RN transition to residency program, certification review courses, the observation/shadowing program and the student extern program.

 Kasey Knight first knew she wanted to be a nurse from a young age.
 Her great-grandmother had early onset dementia, and Kasey often helped to care for her.
 Driven by passion and eagerness to serve, Kasey jumped at the opportunity to participate in the first cohort of the Nursing Academy.
 One of only four students, Kasey was embedded in the nursing culture at Community from the start.
 She and her classmates passed their RN exams on the first try and today she works as a registered nurse at Community Hospital South.
 More about Community Nursing Academy >>